hypar-io/CppWrapperExample/README.md

 - `/test` - Contains the .net test source code.
 - `Dockerfile` - The Docker file describes the setup of your docker container with all pre-requisites to build C++ code for linux and run .net tests.

-# Why do I need a container?
+## Why do I need a container?
 Your C++ must be compiled for Linux in order to run on Hypar.
 Hypar functions run on Amazon Lambda, which runs on Linux.
 Using a docker container based on the Amazon Linux 2 image, the same used by Amazon to run Lambda, you can use the container to compile, test, and even publish your code.

+If you're already developing and building your code on Linux, it's possible that you won't need to use the container.
+It's possible however that your Linux will vary enough from that used in the container such that certain dependencies are not available eventually when the code is executed on Hypar.

 ## Building the Container
 The following command will build the docker image and tag it with the name `hypar-cpp` so that it's easy to reference later.